 The first Champagne houses settled on this avenue in the middle of the 19th century, and it was in 1925 that the Rue du Commerce was renamed Avenue de Champagne.

 Listed as a UNESCO World Heritage Site, the Avenue de Champagne is now home to some of the most prestigious champagne houses in the world.
-Amongst others, you can admire the châteaux or private mansions of Moët & Chandon, Perrier-Jouët, Boizel, de Venoge, Vranken, Pol Roger, Mercier, G.H.
+Amongst others, you can admire the châteaux or private mansions of Moët & Chandon, Perrier-Jouët, Boizel, de Venoge, Vranken, Pol Roger, Mercier, De Castellane, G.H.
 Martel…

 Every year in December, the Avenue de Champagne is transformed for a weekend for the “Habits de Lumière“, festivities where you can enjoy street shows, concerts, old cars parade, gastronomy and champagne tastings of course!